 - Regular monitoring of progress and students’ Attitude to Learning.

 - Pastoral support plans are created in discussion with Heads of Year, Teachers, Teaching Assistants, Parents and Students.

 - Personalised courses that may include reduced GCSE options, study skills, work placements, vocational courses and College taster sessions.

 - Close liaison with parents to create a partnership for making shared decisions about educational provision.

-The coordination of learning support and special needs is undertaken by Assistant Headteacher Karen Dadds, who is responsible for the day to day operation of the school's SEND policy, co-ordination of provision for students and liaison with parents, staff and external agencies.
+The coordination of learning support and special needs is undertaken by Deputy Headteacher Karen Dadds, who is responsible for the day to day operation of the school's SEND policy, co-ordination of provision for students and liaison with parents, staff and external agencies.
 In addition there is a strong team of Specialist Teachers, HLTAs (Higher Level Teaching Assistants) and teaching assistants who provide mentoring and support during lessons.

 To learn more about how we include students with Special Educational Needs, please see the documents below.
 There are also policies relevant to Special Educational Needs here.